Yuvrajzinjurde/FCC-PRACTICAL-TYPESCRIPT/Readme.md

             }

   - `KEY DIFFERENCES`

     - Type aliases can represent primitive types,union types,intersection types, tuples etc.., while interfaces are primariy used to represent the shape of an object.

+  - `UNKNOWN`

+    - it is a type-safe counterpart of the any type.
+    - its like saying that a variable could be anything but we need to perform some type-checking before we can use it .

+  - `NEVER`

+    - never is a type that represent the type of values that never occur. you can't assign any value to a vaiable os a type never.
+Typscript will give a compile error if there are any unhandled cases, helping ensure that all cases are hndled

 - `REACT`
 - `STORE`